 Different rates may apply depending on where you live and its current situation.

-But a general guideline would be to check the other photographers around you based on their level of expertise.
+A general guideline would be to check the other photographers around you based on their level of expertise.

 Headshot photography prices shouldn’t be too low as it requires you to edit the photos individually.